 All parents hope to find the best educational program for their children.
 They recognize the lasting impact that early learning experiences have on a child’s development and future learning.
-A Montessori education develops students who are capable, accountable, knowledgeable people who have the strong sense of self they will need to thrive in the real world.

 Through these guiding principles, children develop critical skills for academic, professional, and personal success.

 |Development at a student’s own pace—instruction dictated by student’s developmental needs, learning styles, and interests||Development according to structured curriculum appropriate for student’s age or grade|

 |Striving for mastery of skills and concepts||Heavy emphasis on grades|